Safety Data Sheets (SDS) Explained

-Material Safety Data Sheets (also called Safety Data Sheets) communicate hazard information about chemical products.
+Safety Data Sheets (formerly called Material Safety Data Sheets) communicate hazard information about chemical products.

-The federal Hazard Communication Standard, revised in 2012, now requires chemical manufacturers, distributors, and importers to provide new MSDSs in a uniform format that includes the section numbers, headings, and associated information below.
+The federal Hazard Communication Standard, revised in 2012, now requires chemical manufacturers, distributors, and importers to provide new Safety Data Sheets in a uniform format that includes the section numbers, headings, and associated information below.

 Section 1 – Identification identifies the chemical on the SDS as well as the recommended uses.
 It also provides the essential contact information of the supplier.